 Letter writing is a great way to get decision-makers to take issues seriously.
 Whether you want to write to the editor of your community newspaper, your city or First Nations councillors, provincial representatives or MP, we can help.
-Our recent letter-writing campaigns have helped drive public discussion around ocean issues.
-We're lucky to live in a democratic society where letters do make a difference.
+Our recent letter-writing campaigns have helped drive public discussion.

 Sign up for our newsletter

 A Letter to the Editor is an easy way to make a big impact.
 The editorial page is the most read section of the newspaper.
 Even if the editor doesn't publish your letter, they pay attention — especially to well-written letters related to a recently published article.Tips for writing your letter to the editor: